Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Parallel Composition in the Shuffle Model

 Most data analysis tasks involve multiple estimation targets.
-In the local setting of differential privacy, it is common practice to partition the entire user population into multiple non-overlapping subsets and allow each subset to handle one estimation query with a full budget of $\epsilon_0$.
+In the local setting of DP, it is common practice to partition the entire user population into multiple non-overlapping subsets and allow each subset to handle one estimation query with full budget $\epsilon_0$.
 This technique is used to achieve better utility compared to dividing the privacy budget $\epsilon_0$.
 Examples of tasks that utilize this approach include heavy hitter estimation \cite{qin2016heavy, bassily2017practical, wang2019locally}, multi-dimensional data publication \cite{ren2018lopub, wang2019collecting, wang2019answering}, frequent itemset mining \cite{wang2018locally}, range queries \cite{cormode2019answering}, marginal queries \cite{cormode2018marginal}, data synthesis \cite{zhang2018calm, wangT2019locally}, and machine learning \cite{jagannathan2009practical,xin2019differentially,fletcher2019decision}.
-This technique aligns with the parallel composition theorem of differential privacy in the centralized setting \cite{dwork2006differential}.
+This technique aligns with the parallel composition theorem of DP in the centralized setting \cite{dwork2006differential}.

-In the shuffle model of differential privacy, a naive approach to handling multiple queries is to divide the population into $K$ cohorts and amplify privacy by about $n/K$ users for each query separately.
-A more effective approach is to allow each user to randomly choose one query from among all $K$ queries using a fixed probability distribution $P_k\in \Delta_K$, and to contribute to the selected query in parallel.
+In the shuffle model of DP, a naive approach to handling multiple queries is to divide the population into $K$ cohorts and separately amplify privacy with about $n/K$ users for each query.
+A more effective approach is to allow each user to randomly select one query from all $K$ queries using a common distribution $P_k\in \Delta_K$, and to contribute to the selected query in parallel.
 We illustrate this parallel approach in Algorithm \ref{alg:localparallel}.
 Since all base mechanisms $\mech{M}_k$ (for $k\in [K]$) satisfy $\epsilon_0$-LDP, the overall algorithm satisfies $\epsilon_0$-LDP.

 In light of the fact that each user draws a sample $k$ from the identical query distribution $P_k$, all users adopt the same randomization algorithm (Algorithm \ref{alg:localparallel}) that satisfies $\epsilon_0$-LDP.
 As a result, the privacy amplification via shuffling discussed in the previous sections remains valid with $n$ users amplify privacy together.
 We refer to Algorithm \ref{alg:localparallel} as $\mech{R}$.
 Drawing on the $(e^{\epsilon_0}, \frac{e^{\epsilon_0}-1}{e^{\epsilon_0}+1})$-variation property and the $e^{\epsilon_0}$-ratio property of arbitrary identical $\epsilon_0$-LDP randomizers, we can straightforwardly conclude that: